ItzARubix/NylCaster/README.md

 - Run `meson setup builddir`
 - Run `cd builddir`
 - Run `meson compile`
 - The executable should now be in the build directory.
-To run it, run `./FeedTheBeast`
+To run it, run `./NylCaster`

 # Additional Notes
-As of right now, the executable requires the user to create a `level.txt` file in the same directory as the executable in order for the exeuctable to run.
+The executable requires the user to create a `level.txt` file in the same directory as the executable in order for the exeuctable to run.
 This can be done with `echo "10.0 -0.5 10.0 0.5" > level.txt` in Bash while you're inside the `builddir`, for example.
-This will likely be changed in the future.